DECEMBER 2025 AVIATION ACCIDENT & INCIDENT SUMMARY

 These pilot deviations need to be examined to determine if a common thread exists that we should address to help reduce the number of deviations that continue to occur, and thus enhance aviation safety.

-I would certainly like to think that the information presented has been valuable to the pilots out there, and will make them safer pilots.
+I would certainly like to think that the information presented has been valuable to all pilots out there, and will make them safer pilots.

 In summary, the general aviation deviations this reporting period are: